 Don’t do it.
 We’re here to play dodgeball not stare at each other.
 Throw the balls or give them to the other side so they can throw them at you.

 You can deflect a ball(s) with another ball, but if in the process of deflecting you drop the ball or deflect it onto yourself (foot, leg, even your head, etc..) you are out.
 If your throw is caught off a deflection (ball or human) you are also out . (crappy we know) Unless the ball has hit an inanimate object (wall, basketball hoop etc..) before hitting you.

 Resist the urge!
 Please don’t touch/kick any of balls that are in play once you’re out.
 If you are out and interfere with or prevent a ball from returning to the opposite side of the court we’ll be forced to give you one serious indian burn, wedgy, or swift kick to the shin.
 If the ball rolls outside the playing area, it is fair game, but the ball must be completely out of bounds.

-regular season only, not tournaments or playoffs) Subs are cool with us as long as the other team captain doesn’t mind.
+(Regular season only, not tournaments or playoffs) Subs are cool with us as long as the other team captain doesn’t mind.
 Don’t expect to bring in a ringer for the playoffs, though.
-No subs allowed during week 8, 9 and 10.
+No subs allowed during week playoffs/finals.

 The rules below are not typically used in tournaments unless clearly specified.

 The last remaining player on a team will have one chance to shoot a dodgeball into the opposing teams basketball hoop.
 If he/she makes the shot their entire team will come back into the game.

 A live ball caught by a girl (no, a boy dressed as a girl doesn’t count) will bring the first two players in the Out-Line back into the game.